Woodland Nymphs Sitting on Tree Stumps Costume

 This homemade costume for women entered our 2018 Halloween Costume Contest.

-A word from Bonnie, the 'Woodland Nymphs Sitting on Tree Stumps' costume creator:
+A word from Bonnie and Beth, the 'Woodland Nymphs Sitting on Tree Stumps' costume creators:

 We dressed as Woodland Nymphs sitting on Tree Stumps.
 These costumes were completely home-made.
 These were illusion costumes where our real legs were hidden inside the stumps, and we had fake legs which appeared to be sitting atop the stumps.

 To start, we made headpieces.
 These headpieces were made onto headbands.
 We covered the headband with felt, to make a base.
 We got horns, painted them white, and glued them onto either side of the base.
 We then decorated the headpieces with a variety of flowers and tall leafy branches.
 We added artificial birds and butterflies as well.
 We also added a tiny strand of green battery operated lights, which were woven in and out of the leaves and branches.
 In addition, we wanted to add elf ears.
 We purchased some and painted them a light green.
 We glued them onto the headpiece, then punched holes in them and added some leaf and flower earrings dangling down.